Public Health inspects places that offer personal services at least once a year to make sure they are providing the

 - Paper liners and single-use items (e.g., emery nail files, drill bits, buffer blocks, pumice stones) are discarded in garbage after each use and never reused

-Some salon or spa services (hair salons, aesthetic services), or even tattoo studios operate in homes which may not have been inspected by Public Health.
+Some salon services (hair salons, aesthetic services) or even tattoo studios operate in homes which may not have been inspected by Public Health.
 To make sure that you are receiving a service from inspected premises, visit CheckBeforeYouChoose.ca to view Public Health inspection reports.

 Public Health follows up on complaints received from the public relating to infection control practices at any personal service setting.
 To make a complaint, please call 1-800-265-7293 ext.
 4752.